Shift Patterns

 E.g. if you have a factory and you want a production line with five stations to always be filled then you need five staff on at all times.
 This is then convert into man hours, so five people means five man hours.
 You then take the number of hours you want it to be operational (365 * 24 = 8,760) and multiply it by the man hours per hour giving a workload of 43,800 man hours per year.

-To calculate your workload you can either attend our workload training course or have us assess your workload as part of our bespoke consultancy.
+To calculate your workload you can have us assess your workload as part of our bespoke consultancy.

 How many staff do you need?